ryukinix/tree-struct/README.md

 # tree-struct

-Few implementations of tree algorithms.
-On beginning, trying to make a implementation on ANSI C.
+An implementation of binary tree algorithms.
+And it's all written in ANSI C - or pretended to be.

 ## History

-I'm trying create a binary tree with a smart method to choose any type.
+I'm creating a binary tree that include support to 3 types of data.
+They are:
-Meta-type?
-To do so, attempting to us:
   * `struct`
   * `union`
   * `enum`

 +↑ **Updated**

-I did can something!
+Representing the binary tree below!
 See:

 ![binary-tree](binary-tree.png)